benwzj/benwzj.github.io/_posts/2024-06-13-nextjs-auth.md

 ## Auth.js Overview

-Auth.js is an open source auth layer for JavaScript project.
+Auth.js is an open source auth layer (can be called framework) for JavaScript project.
 Auth.js was born out of next-auth.
 And it try to support more frameworks.
 It keep using the name "NextAuth.js" for Next.js.
 Here is using "NextAuth" as well.

-The latest Authjs version is V5.
+The latest Auth.js version is V5.
 It has big difference with V4.
 Here are talking about V5.
 But there are not abundant official document for Authjs V5.

 ### 4 authenticate methods